equinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 The observations are written one for each line, with the first number signifying the observed value, and the second number signifying the uncertainty.

-Now lets describe the observations we have to ERT.
+Now let's describe the observations we have to ERT.
 This is done with the :ref:`OBS_CONFIG <obs_config>` keyword, which refers to a file in which we must :ref:`OBS_CONFIG <obs_config>` keyword, which refers to a file in which we must describe the observations.
-Firs, make a file called ``observations`` in the project folder with the following content:
+First, make a file called ``observations`` in the project folder with the following content:

     .. literalinclude:: with_observations/observations